Bill Bennett (footballer)

 William Bennett (born 12 April 1948) is a former Australian rules footballer who played for Carlton in the VFL during the 1960s.

-A forward from the Victorian town of Maffra, Bennett played 11 games with Carlton which included the 1968 Grand Final.
+A forward from the Victorian town of Maffra, Bennett played 11 games in an injury-plagued career with Carlton which included the 1968 VFL Grand Final.
 Lining up at centre half-forward, Bennett's side finished victors by three points in what would be his last league game.

+Bennett was recruited by South Australian National Football League (SANFL) club South Adelaide in 1972 and came third in the 1972 and 1973 Magarey Medal.
+Following the end of his SANFL career, Bennett moved to Darwin to play for St Mary's Football Club where he won the 1977/78 Nichols Medal for Best and Fairest in the Northern Territory Football League (NTFL).